be04zimm/News-Scraper/README.md

 # News-Scraper
 NPR news articles, easily accessible for the user.
-User has the ability to comment on the articles, as well as save them on their
+User has the ability to comment on the articles, as well as save them in a Saved Artcles tab on the webpage.

 ### Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development.
-I will assume that you already have Node.js and MongoDB installed locally.
-See deployment for notes on how to deploy the project on a live system.
+##### Install dependencies

-#### Install dependencies
+- Must have Node.js and MongoDB installed locally
 - In your CLI, enter mongod
 - In a new CLI window, go to root of directory and enter node server.js
 - In browser, navigate to http://localhost:3000